Dulaglutide (Trulicity) and Liraglutide (Victoza): Supply issue

 We appreciate all you are doing to support people through this supply issue.
 Thank you for reaching out to let us know about the problems you’re facing.

-Both suppliers are, or will be, manually allocating stock to wholesalers to avoid regional out-of-stock events.
-If you have any questions about the supply of these agents, please talk to your wholesaler in the first instance.
+Both suppliers are manually allocating stock to wholesalers to avoid regional out-of-stock events.
+Contact the suppliers if you have any questions about the supply of these medicines:

-Pharmac will continue to work closely with Eli Lilly and Novo Nordisk to monitor stock levels, and take any additional measures as required to ensure patients continue to receive their medication.
+Pharmac continues to work closely with Eli Lilly and Novo Nordisk to monitor stock levels.
+We will take additional measures as needed to ensure people continue to receive their medication.

 We understand it is frustrating when there are supply issues with medicines.
-We all have a role in ensuring that stock is available to those currently accessing the treatment.
+We have carefully considered all our options before making this decision.

 Who to contact